* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Reheating risotto on the stove

-1. Heat 2-3 tablespoons of stock or water for each cup of risotto in a pan.
+1. Heat 2-3 tablespoons of stock, water, or dry white wine for each cup of risotto in a pan.
 Use a low-sodium stock to avoid over-salting your dish.

-2. When the stock is hot, reduce the heat to medium.
+2. When the stock is simmering, reduce the heat to medium.

 4. Remove the pot from the stove and serve immediately.